 And, on top of that, your combination of financial, relational, physical, and societal pressures are completely unique to you.
 No parent has ever walked through your particular combination of stressors before.
 Not your parents.
 Not me.
 Nobody.

 But Jesus knew.
-And He called you to parent your kids in 2020.
+And He called you to parent your kids in this current time.

 Give your own spiritual walk the nourishment it needs first

 As you face your own anxieties, and your children’s anxieties…pray and breathe.
 You may feel tasked with teaching your children to trust God.
 (Even when you may be struggling to do this yourself.)
 Remember: God called you, and you are not alone.

 Over the years, my wife Lynne has been an example of steadiness.
 She has cultivated habits that anchor her to God.
 One of those habits has been a nonnegotiable prayer time, every single day.

 You know, I’m more distractible than Lynne and not as disciplined with my habits.
 I will often forget that she’s in the middle of her quiet time.
 As I ask about the plan for the day or where something is, she’ll quip back, “Be quiet!
 I’m with Someone more important than you.”

 Even with young kids in the home and a part-time job she got up early enough most days to read her Bible and write thoughts in a journal.
 This lifelong habit has made her the steadiest example of faith through challenges that I know.